Japan-Digital-Archives/JDA-scripts/kahoku/readme.md

 These instructions assume you are running python 2.7 on a unix OS.

 ## Setup Scrapy
-1. Install Scrapy.
+1. Install Scrapy 0.18.
-I'm using version 0.18.
 To get this version do the following:
 a. `git clone git://github.com/scrapy/scrapy.git`
 b. `cd scrapy`
 c. `git checkout 0.18`